 Timing and type of post-match protein

-It has been shown that even a modest meal containing 37g of protein, 75g carbohydrate and 17g of fat (the equivalent of a medium-sized bowl of spaghetti bolognese) is still releasing nutrients into the blood stream at least five hours later.10 So, in reality, as long as a decent pre-match meal is consumed within close proximity to training or a match, there is no real need to down a protein shake as fast as possible after it.
+It has been shown that even a modest meal containing 37g of protein, 75g carbohydrate and 17g of fat (the equivalent of a medium-sized bowl of spaghetti bolognese) is still releasing nutrients into the bloodstream at least five hours later.10 So, in reality, as long as a decent pre-match meal is consumed within close proximity to training or a match, there is no real need to down a protein shake as fast as possible after it.

-Since a pretty standard meal will maintain the body in anabolic state for roughly five or more hours, then a conservative approach would be not to allow more than four to five hours to pass between the pre- and post-training/match meals.
+Since a pretty standard meal will maintain the body in an anabolic state for roughly five or more hours, then a conservative approach would be not to allow more than four to five hours to pass between the pre- and post-training/match meals.
 For example, a 90-minute training session would leave feeding windows of roughly 75-105 minutes on either side of the training session in which to consume protein-containing meals or snacks.

 In terms of the type of protein to consume, the research has yet to tease out what might be best.
 Although liquid sources such as our whey protein offer greater convenience, as well as being cheaper than foods such as chicken and beef, they aren’t essential.
-Getting ample amount of high-quality protein in at each meal and by the end of the day is the most important factor.
+Getting an ample amount of high-quality protein in at each meal and by the end of the day is the most important factor.